SUPPORTbrokers

 BROKERING

-Create individual plan based on existing situation, evaluate and select service providers, and implement service plan goals.
+Create individual action plan based on priority concerns, evaluate and help select service providers, and implement service plan goals.

 PLANNING

-Develop a future vision for change in one or more areas of life, create action plan with goals, and develop support network.
+Assist with developing a vision in one or more areas of life, create action plan with goals, and expand support networks.

 REFERRAL

-Assist with managing personal budgeting and household finances; coordinate community support services for personal care, medical, clinical and leisure needs; and refer to legal guardian, representative payee, trustee or conservator.
+Assist with managing personal budgeting and household finances, coordinate community support services for personal care, medical, clinical and recreational needs; and refer to legal guardian, representative payee, trustee or conservator.

 Success Stories